creekorful/blog/content/posts/laravel-dynamic-smtp-mail-configuration.md

 MAIL_FROM_NAME=Demo App
 ```

-> Note: The initial setup only requires these environment variables because the smtp mailer is already configured in `config/mail.php`.
+> Note: The initial setup only requires these environment variables because the smtp mailer is already configured by default in `config/mail.php`.

 ## 1.2.
 Creating an email